pi-apps-go/pi-apps/CODE_OF_CONDUCT.md

 ---

 By participating in the Pi-Apps project, you agree to abide by this Code of Conduct.
-Thank you for helping make Pi-Apps a welcoming and productive community for all.
+Thank you for helping make Pi-Apps Go a welcoming and productive community for all.